Right to Information

 How much will it cost?

 The RTI and IP Acts require that your application be made in writing.
-A link to the application form is provided below.
+The application form can be accessed here.

 In relation to timeframes, the period specified in s18 of the Right to Information Act 2009 is applicable.
 Section 18 specifies that the processing period is a period of 25 business days from the day the application is received by the agency, however an additional 10 business days is required if the application involves consultation with a relevant third party under section 37 of the Act.
 The agency may also, under s18(2)(b) request a further specified period during which the agency may continue to consider the application.